zhiyuzz/zhiyuzz.github.io/index.md

 layout: default
 ---

 Hello!
+I'm a researcher interested in the **foundations of data science and automation**.
+I will join Zhejiang University as an assistant professor in Spring 2026.

-I'm a postdoc at Harvard University, hosted by [Heng Yang](https://hankyang.seas.harvard.edu/).
-Previously I did my phd at Boston University, under the amazing guidance of [Yannis Paschalidis](https://sites.bu.edu/paschalidis/people/yannis-paschalidis/) and [Ashok Cutkosky](https://ashok.cutkosky.com/).
+**Bio.**&nbsp;&nbsp; I'm spending this fall as a postdoc at Carnegie Mellon University, hosted by [Aaditya Ramdas](https://www.stat.cmu.edu/~aramdas/).
+Previously I did my phd at Boston University, advised by [Yannis Paschalidis](https://sites.bu.edu/paschalidis/people/yannis-paschalidis/) and [Ashok Cutkosky](https://ashok.cutkosky.com/), and then spent two years as a postdoc at Harvard University, hosted by [Heng Yang](https://hankyang.seas.harvard.edu/).
 Long ago I did my undergrad at Tsinghua University.

-I'm broadly interested in the **foundation of data science**.
-Specifically, my research centers around **adaptive online learning**, which concerns the theory and practice of sequential decision making with Bayesian-type prior knowledge.
+**Research.**&nbsp;&nbsp; My past research centers around **adaptive online learning**, which concerns the theory and practice of sequential decision making with initial guesses.
+Recently I've also been working on **uncertainty quantification**, especially the use of regularization to relax "hard assumptions" on the nature.
+I enjoy thinking about properly abstracted theoretical problems, designing (hopefully) creative solutions by bridging ideas from disparate fields, and finally applying those to grand challenges in GenAI and automation.
+Here is my [research statement](assets/Research_statement.pdf).

-On the application side, I'm excited about various aspects of **robotics and automation**, especially algorithmic approaches that efficiently utilize large-scale pretraining (e.g., continual fine-tuning and conformal prediction).
+**I'm building a warm, supportive and intellectually stimulating research group at Zhejiang University to work on some fun topics.
+Please reach out if you are interested, thank you!**

-Email address: zhiyuz [at] seas (dot) harvard (dot) edu
+Email address: zhiyuzresearch [at] gmail (dot) com

-[CV](https://zhiyuzz.github.io/CV_Zhiyu_Zhang.pdf){:target="_blank"}&nbsp;&nbsp; [Github](https://github.com/zhiyuzz)&nbsp;&nbsp; [Google Scholar](https://scholar.google.com/citations?hl=en&user=5KHfVTQAAAAJ&view_op=list_works&authuser=2&sortby=pubdate)
+[CV](assets/CV_Zhiyu_Zhang.pdf){:target="_blank"}&nbsp;&nbsp; [Github](https://github.com/zhiyuzz)&nbsp;&nbsp; [Google Scholar](https://scholar.google.com/citations?hl=en&user=5KHfVTQAAAAJ&view_op=list_works&authuser=2&sortby=pubdate)&nbsp;&nbsp; [Photo](photo)

 ## Publication